RAF Deenethorpe: 401st Bombardment Group (Heavy)

 The 401st BG operated chiefly against strategic targets, bombing industries, submarine facilities, shipyards, missile sites, marshalling yards, and airfields; beginning in October 1944, concentrated on oil reserves.
 The Group received a Distinguished Unit Citation for striking telling blows against German aircraft production on 11 January and 20 February 1944.

 In addition to strategic missions, group operations included attacks on transportation, airfields, and fortifications prior to the Normandy invasion and on D-Day, June 1944; support for ground operations during the breakthrough at Saint-Lô in July, the siege of Brest in August, and the airborne attack on the Netherlands in September 1944.

 The Group flew missions against enemy forces during the Battle of the Bulge, December 1944 - January 1945, by assaulting transportation targets and communications centres in the battle area; and support for the airborne attack across the Rhine in March 1945.

 The worst accident occurred on 5 December 1943 when a Fortress which failed to get off the ground careered over farmland and came to rest after crashing into a cottage on the edge of Deenethorpe village.
 The surviving members of the crew just had time to evacuate the wreckage and warn the villagers of the imminent explosion of the bomb load before it detonated damaging many houses in the village.
 The blast was felt in Kettering nine miles away.

 After V-E Day, the group departed from Deenethorpe in August 1945 and returned to Sioux Falls AAF where the unit was inactivated, personnel demobilized and B-17 aircraft sent to storage.

 The 401st Bombardment Group had flown 255 combat missions from Deenethorpe airfield.

 Postwar use

-After the war, Deenethorpe was used as a RAF Recruiting Centre, and later for several years the control tower was used as a lookout post by the local Royal Observer Corps.
+After the war, Deenethorpe was used as an RAF Recruiting Centre, and later for several years the control tower was used as a lookout post by the local Royal Observer Corps.
 It was finally sold in 1963 and largely returned to agriculture.
 Part of the old main runway is now used as a private airstrip.

 The 600 acre airfield is one of the sites that has been approved for a "garden village" in 2017.
 The plans include a village green, shops and community hall, as well as more than 1,000 homes.